How to Create an Admin Dashboard Wireframe Easily

 Start adding your admin dashboard elements for the key metrics that the administrator will need.
 For user administration, this might be the user list, online status, activity reports, and other key measurables.
 You can also add buttons to generate reports, send notifications, do bulk actions, etc.

-Step 3: Add Links for Dashboard Wireframe
+Step 3: Add Interactions for Dashboard Wireframe

 Once you have your basic wireframe for the admin dashboard and related pages and screens ready, you can start adding links to interconnect various screens and page states.
 The easy linking feature allows you to simply drag from the link icon in a particular button or widget and point it to the target page or screen.
 Alternatively, use the "New Link" button on the right-side panel.